lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 ))
 ```

-Now we simply retrieve the power at the time of evaluation of backward.
-This pattern is something I use a LOT in creating loss criterion.
+I use this pattern a lot when implementing loss functions.

 ## The backward pass

-The forward pass has now been implement, and so had most of the backward pass.
-All that is left is to recursively call the backward function stored on the nodes.
+The forward pass has now been implemented, and so has most of the backward pass.
+All that is left is to recursively call the backward function stored in the nodes.

 This can be easily achieved by creating a topological order.
 ```rust